Spearline have four alert types available.

 - What fail states you would like to be alerted on (eg. busy, silence on the line, disconnected, etc...)

-- If you only want to be alerted on GSM, PSTN, or both.
+- If you only want to be alerted when call failures happen on PSTN phone lines, GSM phone lines, or both.

 - The snooze interval whereby after an alert has been sent, you won't get another alert on a failed number until the snooze period has expired.